-(9) Based on the assessment of the 2013 stability programme 2012-2017 pursuant to Council Regulation (EC) No 1466/97, the Council is of the opinion that the macroeconomic scenario underpinning the budgetary projections in the programme is optimistic for 2014, when compared with the Commission 2013 spring forecast.
-It is plausible as from 2015, but this is under the assumption of the full implementation of the adopted structural reforms, which remains challenging.
-The budgetary strategy outlined in the programme was confirmed by the new government and endorsed by Parliament.
-It aims to maintain the deficit below 3% of GDP throughout the programme period, reach the medium-term objective (MTO) in 2013 and put the debt to GDP ratio on a declining path as from 2014.
-The programme confirms the MTO of a balanced budgetary position in structural terms, which is in line with the Stability and Growth Pact.
-The deficit was brought to 3% of GDP in 2012 and, according to the Commission 2013 spring forecast released on 3 May, is expected to remain below the reference value in 2013-14.
-The provisions adopted by the Italian government on 17 May are assessed to have no significant impact on the deficit, if consistently implemented.
-As described in the decision abrogating the excessive deficit procedure adopted by the Council on 21 June 2013, two safeguard clauses have been enacted in legislation to ensure the achievement of the budgetary targets.
-After improving by 2.7 percentage points of GDP in cumulative terms between 2009 and 2012, and assuming no further policy changes, the structural balance as a share of GDP is forecast to improve by a further percentage point in 2013, to -0.5%, and then deteriorate marginally in 2014.
-The structural primary balance would reach nearly 5% of GDP in 2014.
-The forecast structural adjustment for 2013 is appropriate, also based on an analysis of expenditure net of discretionary revenue measures, while, on the basis of the Commission 2013 spring forecast, for 2014 it shows a deviation from the adjustment path towards the MTO.
-The programme projects the government debt ratio to peak in 2013 and to start declining thereafter, also thanks to foreseen privatisation proceeds amounting to 1 percentage point of GDP per year.
-In the forecast however, the debt to GDP ratio continues increasing to 132.2% of GDP by 2014 on a no-policy change assumption, also due to the settlement of commercial debt, which adds around 2.5 percentage points over 2013-14, while no privatisation proceeds are included as the details have not yet been specified.
+(10)Based on the assessment of the Stability Programme pursuant to Regulation (EC) No 1466/97, the Council is of the opinion that the macroeconomic scenario underpinning the budgetary projections in the Programme is optimistic for 2014, when compared with the Commission services 2013 spring forecast.
+That scenario is plausible as of 2015.
+However, this is under the assumption of the full implementation of the adopted structural reforms, which remains challenging.
+The budgetary strategy outlined in the Stability Programme was confirmed by the new Government and endorsed by Parliament.
+It aims at maintaining the deficit below the 3 % of GDP Treaty reference value throughout the Programme period, reaching the medium-term objective (MTO) in 2013 and putting the debt to GDP ratio on a declining path as from 2014.
+The Stability Programme confirms the MTO of a balanced budgetary position in structural terms, which is in line with the Stability and Growth Pact.
+The deficit was brought to the 3 % of GDP Treaty reference value in 2012 and, according to the Commission services 2013 spring forecast, it is expected to remain below the Treaty reference value in 2013-14.
+The provisions adopted by the Italian government on 17 May are assessed as having no significant impact on the deficit, if consistently implemented.
+As described in the Decision abrogating the excessive deficit procedure adopted by the Council on 21 June 2013, two safeguard clauses have been enacted in legislation to ensure the achievement of the budgetary targets.
+After improving by 2,7 percentage points of GDP in cumulative terms between 2009 and 2012, and assuming no further policy changes, the structural balance as a share of GDP is forecast to improve by a further percentage point in 2013, to -0,5 %, and then deteriorate marginally in 2014.